Is the Renaissance Scholars Program an income or minority based scholarship?

 How do I submit my high school and college transcripts for my application?

 Transcripts do not need to be official and should hopefully not cost you money to acquire.
-High school transcripts and college transcript can be unofficial and must submitted through the online application.
-You can even request an electronic copy if your school provides this option.
+High school and college transcripts can be unofficial and must be submitted through the online application.
+You can request an electronic copy if your school provides this option.

 There is no need to send an official transcript in the mail, separate from your online application.
 Transcripts should be scanned and saved onto your computer to be uploaded to your online application.
 A helpful app you can download on your phone for scanning documents is called “Genius Scan.”
 It allows you to take photos of documents and then automatically turns them into PDF form.
 Then you can email to yourself or others to have on your computer for the application.
 We understand computer, scanning, and email access can be a challenge for students, so we are able to make accommodations for applicants who are needing assistance.

 If you don’t have the required high school transcript:

 - Contact your high school.
 If you graduated many years ago and they cannot provide a copy to you, ask them where you can obtain one.

 - If unsuccessful try the School District Administration Office if the high school was a public high school.

 If you don’t have the required college transcript(s):

 - Contact the college or school you attended or log into your student portal to access online.
 If your records are on hold because you owe them money or some other reason, you will need to make arrangements with them to release your records.

 - If you attended an Oregon college that has closed, try to get the transcript from the Oregon Department of Education.
 The State of Oregon only maintains transcripts for colleges up to 25 years after the closure.